CIS120 Linux Fundamentals by Scott Shaper

 # Create a zip archive including all files in a directory

-zip -r website.zip ./mywebsite/
+zip -r website.zip ./src/

-# Recursively adds all files and subdirectories
+# Recursively adds all files and subdirectories in src/

 # Add a file to an existing zip archive

-zip assignment.zip bibliography.txt
+zip assignment.zip notes.txt

-# Adds bibliography.txt to the existing archive
+# Adds notes.txt to the existing archive

 # Extract all files from a zip archive

-unzip project.zip
+unzip assignment.zip

 # Extracts all files to current directory